-In 2020 we have seen the continuation of trends that have been present in the market over the last few years (changing consumer behavior, development of direct sales channel, intermediary consolidation, focus on risk and control).
-However, most of all 2020 has been an unprecedented year from an underwriting perspective as a result of the COVID-19 pandemic.
+In 2021 we have seen the continuation of trends that have been present in the market over the last few years (demand for fast & easy contact, use of modern technology, increasing numbers of (oneperson) households & increase spend on household related costs, intermediary consolidation, focus on risk and control).
+Besides the execution of the growth-strategy and the execution of the initiatives on the management agenda, 2021 has seen a continuation of the COVID-19 impact on the P&C book, bringing outperformance from an underwriting perspective.